|

 or train with any of his certified Instructors,

-you know you are receiving the very best in Martial
+you know you are receiving the very best in professional

 Further reading : recommended...